Inam Kulathur: Transport

 The village is connected to bus and train.
 Direct bus services run from Inam kulathur to Trichy, Srirangam, Manapparai and Viralimalai.

 The village has a railway station in Trichy to Dindigul main railway line.
-The railway station has rail connectivity to Trichy, Madurai, Dindigul, Tirunelveli, Villupuram, Kumbakonam.
+The railway station has rail connectivity to Trichy, Madurai, Dindigul, Tirunelveli, Villupuram, Mayiladuthurai and Sengottai.

 The nearest airport is Tiruchirappalli International Airport.
 The distance is 25 km.